RadoslawNowak3/weatherapp/README.md

 To run the application after installing all the dependencies, first access the server directory in the terminal and start the server by typing the " npm start" (or node index.js ) command, and then access the client directory in a separate terminal and type " npm start" again (or, alternatively, react-scripts start ), which will run the client in a new tab.

+The application also requires access to ports 3000 and 3001, but they can be changed.

 ## **Features**

 The app is divided into a client and a server.